-The Dovetail survey included a pedestrian evaluation of the approximately 220.5-acre (89.2-ha) project area (Figure 12-Figure 13, pp. 43-44).
+The Dovetail survey included a pedestrian evaluation of the approximately 220.5-acre (89.2-ha) project area (Figure 13-Figure 14, pp. 47-48).
 Portions of the project area have been disturbed by development of roads-John Marshall Highway, I-66, Beverly Mill Drive, Route 723, and Thoroughfare Road-as well as residential development.
-While residential development in the project area may have destroyed precontact sites, much of this development dates to the late-nineteenth or early-twentieth century and contributes to the significance of the historic district.
+While residential development in the project area may have affected precontact sites, much of this development dates to the late-nineteenth or early-twentieth century and contributes to the significance of the historic district.
 Land parcels containing such development are likely to contribute to the significance of the historic district as well.

 No artifacts were identified within the project area during the pedestrian survey, though precontact and nineteenth- through- twentieth-century artifacts were reported to Dovetail staff.
-One local resident, Mary Beverley Kotek, reported a collection of precontact artifacts recovered from the project area and immediate vicinity (personal communication 2021).
+One local resident, Mary Beverley Kotek, reported a collection of precontact artifacts perhaps recovered likely from west of the western edge of the project area near the old area post office; however, the exact location of their recovery is unknown (Kotek, personal communication 2021).
 While this collection could not be viewed by Dovetail staff and the corresponding site may have been destroyed by construction, the artifacts demonstrate the potential for precontact archaeological sites in the project area.
-Harlan Hefner, the owner of 16309 John Marshall Highway, located at the intersection with Thoroughfare Road (see Figure 12, p.
-43), stated that he also recovered artifacts on his property.
-These artifacts reportedly include railroad spikes relating to the railroad station that he described as being on his property before being moved to the other side of John Marshall Highway (Photo 5, p.
-45).
-He also described a well on his property just west of the intersection of John Marshall Highway and the portion of Thoroughfare Road that proceeds from John Marshall Highway to the south (personal communication 2022).
+Harlan Hefner, the owner of 16309 John Marshall Highway, located at the intersection with Thoroughfare Road (see Figure 13, p.
+47), stated that he also recovered artifacts on his property.
+These artifacts reportedly include railroad spikes relating to the railroad station that he described as being on his property before being moved to the north side of John Marshall Highway approximately 560 feet (170.7 m) to the west (Photo 5, p.
+49).
+He also described a well on his property at 16309 John Marshall Highway on the south side, opposite the intersection with Thoroughfare Road (Hefner, personal communication 2022).
 Given the dense undergrowth on this portion of the parcel and other existing conditions, neither Dovetail staff nor the landowner could identify the well (Photo 6, p.
-45).
+49).
 Given these features on this property, and the extensive historical research provided by Mr. Hefner to Dovetail, this parcel and others containing architectural resources have high potential for associated archaeological sites.

 Four cemeteries were noted during the pedestrian survey and a fifth could not be accessed.
 None of these have been defined archaeologically.
-Figure 12 and Figure 13 (pp. 43-44) depict the cemeteries using architectural resource numbers.
+Figure 13 and Figure 14 (pp. 47-48) depict the cemeteries using architectural resource numbers.
 These include Primas Cemetery (076-5140), Fletcher-Allen Cemetery (076-6017), Scott Cemetery (076-6048), Johnson Cemetery (076-6049), and Potter's Field (076-6053).
 The Primas (076-5140), Johnson (076-6049), and Fletcher-Allen (076-6017) cemeteries include graves from the twentieth century that all appear intact (Photo 7, p.
-46).
+50).
 Potter's Field (076-6053) includes approximately 28 graves, most unmarked (Photo 8, p.
-46).
-While the cemetery is enclosed by a fence, the southern boundary of the cemetery is particularly disturbed and the cemetery boundaries may extend beyond the fence boundary and/or the parcel boundary (Photo 9, p.
-47).
+50).
+While the cemetery is enclosed by a fence, the cemetery boundaries may extend beyond the fence boundary and/or the parcel boundary (Photo 9, p.
+51).
 The Scott Cemetery (076-6048) does not have intact gravestones, and permission to visit this parcel was not granted.
-In lieu of boundaries for the cemetery itself, Figure 12 (p.
-43) depicts the boundaries of the parcel associated with this resource.
-While some of these cemeteries have intact headstones and fences, archaeological examination of each cemetery to confirm their boundaries-including demarcation and/or geophysical study-is recommended in consultation with the descendant community.
+In lieu of boundaries for the cemetery itself, Figure 13 (p.
+47) depicts the boundaries of the parcel associated with this resource.
+While some of these cemeteries listed above have intact headstones and fences, archaeological examination of each cemetery to confirm their boundaries is recommended in consultation with the descendant community.

-Figure 12: Archaeological Assessment Results of Eastern Half of the Project Area (Esri 2020).
+Figure 13: Archaeological Assessment Results of Eastern Half of the Project Area (Esri 2022a).

-Figure 13: Archaeological Assessment Results of Western Half of the Project Area (Esri 2020).
+Figure 14: Archaeological Assessment Results of Western Half of the Project Area (Esri 2022b).